oargueta3/SDCND-Project-5-Vehicle-Detection/write_up.md

 ---

 Slide window search takes a patch of an image (**The patch is the region of the image where vehicles are expected to be seen**) and divides it into overlapping fixed sized windows.
-The coordinates of each window/box is recorded and its contents will be put through an SVM to check whether a vehicle is present.
+The coordinates of each window/box are recorded and its contents will be put through an SVM to check whether a vehicle is present.
 Below is a graphical represenation of slide window search over a predetermined region of interest.

 ![slide][image7]

-A challenge with slide window search is that vehicles appear to be of different sizes depending on their distance from camera.
+The challenge with slide window search is that vehicles appear to be of different sizes depending on their distance from the camera.
 In order to capture varying sizes of vehicles without having to use different sizes of windows, the `xy_window` and the `xy_overlap` parameters were tuned.
 By selecting a relatively large window with high overlap percentage, the SVM is able to detect vehicles of different sizes robustly.
 After testing several `xy_window` and the `xy_overlap` the following values were selected based on a healthy number of overlapping windows detecting the same vehicle.

 The parameters choses are the following: